dd86k/aliceserver/README.md

 ## DAP

-[Debugger Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP) is a HTTP-like JSON protocol that was introduced in [vscode-debugadapter-node](https://github.com/microsoft/vscode-debugadapter-node) and was readapted as a
+[Debugger Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP) is a protocol using JSON-RPC that was introduced in [vscode-debugadapter-node](https://github.com/microsoft/vscode-debugadapter-node) and was readapted as a
 [standalone protocol](https://github.com/microsoft/debug-adapter-protocol)
 for debugging various processes and runtimes in Visual Studio Code.

-The protocol leaves a lot of nuance regarding implementation details, which can be a little infuriating to work with.

 This chapter reuses terminology from DAP, such as _Integer_ meaning, strictly speaking, a 32-bit integer number (`int`), and _Number_ meaning a 64-bit